k4yt3x/phoenix/README.md

-# phoenix
+# Phoenix

-An exploitation framework written for curious reasons
+An exploitation framework written for curious reasons.